The essence of the upright body lies in the lumbar curve of the spine.

 When the psoas came into contact with the pelvis tension was created as the spine moved upright on top of the legs.
 The tension resulted in the psoas pulling the lower spine forward bringing the lumbar curve into being.

-This was a major event because it is the lumbar curve along with our thinking brain, among other traits, that makes us distinctly human.
+This was a major event because the lumbar curve, along with our thinking brain, among other traits, make us distinctly human.

 As brilliant and astounding as this development was, the repercussions are still being dealt with, and not all that successfully.